Why Termite Baiting Matters for Homes in Charlotte, NC

 Initial Termite Inspections

-The first step involves detailed termite inspections around the home’s perimeter.
+The first step is a detailed inspection around the home’s perimeter.
 Technicians look for mud tubes, damaged wood, and other signs of termite activity.

 Installation of In-Ground Stations